-Trevor Baum is a designer who s product design, type, and photography
+Trevor Baum is a designer and photographer based in New York.

-, having worked on a variety of projects that touched multiple facets of the business — conceptualizing and designing social features for the app and website, creating a template for standardizing international launches, and optimizing the membership cancellation flow.
+, across a variety of projects that touched multiple facets of the business — conceptualizing and designing social features for the app and website, creating a template for standardizing international launches, and optimizing the membership cancellation flow.

 Awarded a design patent from Amazon with a congratulatory note from CEO Jeff Bezos.
 Received an award from design leadership for innovation, for my work on a social feature called Audible Clips